 The product he designed is a retirement plan that utilizes a type of indexed universal life insurance (IUL) provided by Mutual of Omaha (among a few other insurance companies).
 It is administered so that it's relatively safe, achieves consistent returns protected from market downturns, delivers ample tax-free retirement income, and finally passes on a nice, tax-free inheritance to your heirs.
 He then opened SunCor Financial to sell his product to you and me.
 You apply for the life insurance policy you need through SunCor, and they provide ongoing support to ensure the necessary steps are taken down the road to keep the plan functioning as designed.
-So, in essence, SunCor is your insurance broker, but a unique one at that.
-Note that while Curtis is not the only person to create this kind of asset, his recipe is unique.
+So SunCor is your insurance broker, but a unique one at that.
+While Curtis Ray is not the only person to create this asset, his recipe is unique.
 It's even patent-pending.

 - The Financial Planning Process: Your Route to Financial Independence!